-DV impacts the lives of thousands of New Yorkers each and every day with tragic and sometimes fatal results.
+Domestic violence impacts the lives of thousands of New Yorkers each and every day with tragic and sometimes fatal results.
 This type of violence is a crime.
-Moreover, DV affects the lives of men and women from all backgrounds and circumstances, regardless of race, ethnicity, age, sexual orientation, religious affiliation, socioeconomic status, education, occupation, etc.
+Moreover, domestic violence affects the lives of men and women from all backgrounds and circumstances, regardless of race, ethnicity, age, sexual orientation, religious affiliation, socioeconomic status, education, occupation, etc.